An earache is a sharp, dull, or burning pain in one or both ears. The pain may last a short time or be ongoing. Related conditions include:

 Ear pain in adults is less likely to be from an ear infection.
-Pain that you feel in the ear may be coming from another place such as, your teeth, joint in the jaw (temporomandibular joint) or throat.
+Pain that you feel in the ear may be coming from another place, such as your teeth, the joint in your jaw (temporomandibular joint), or your throat.
 This is called "referred" pain.

 Causes of ear pain may include:

 Ear pain in a child or infant may be due to infection.
 Other causes may include:

 For ear pain caused by a change of altitude, such as on an airplane:

 Call your doctor if: